TiendaNube/api-docs/resources/payment_provider.md

 }
 ```

-### Currencies
+### Currency Codes

 Every amount value needs to be complemented by a currency.

-#### Currency Codes

-`Currency Codes` must be specified according to [ISO.4217](https://en.wikipedia.org/wiki/ISO_4217).
+Currency codes must be specified according to [ISO 4217](https://www.currency-iso.org/en/home/tables/table-a1.html).
 A few examples of these are:

 - `ARS`: Argentinean Peso
 - `BRL`: Brazilian Real
 - `CLP`: Chilean Peso
 - `COP`: Colombian Peso
 - `MXN`: Mexican Peso
+- `USD`: American Dollar

 ### Payment Methods

-There are many companies providing different `Payment Methods` of different types.
-The currently supported `Payment Methods Types` by our Platform are:
+There are many companies providing payment methods of different types.
+The currently supported payment methods types by our platform are:

 - `credit_card`
 - `debit_card`